Updated May 10, 2023

 The different types of iOS application states are:

-- Idle/Not Running State: In this step, the App should remain either in idle or in not running state
+- Idle/Not Running State: In this step, the App should remain idle or not running.

-- Active State: In this step, the App should remain in moving state and should work as per the user inputs and system functionality.
+- Active State: In this step, the App should stay moving and should work as per the user inputs and system functionality.

-- In-Active State: In this step, the App should remain inactive which means it can be executed in the background but should not perform any UI based functionality.
+- In-Active State: This step requires the App to remain inactive, which means that it can be executed in the background, but it should not perform any UI-based functionality.

-- Suspended State: In this state, the App should remain in suspended mode.
-Here, the app should not execute any code and it’s an ongoing execution should remain in exact stop mode.
+- Suspended State: In this state, the App should remain in balanced mode.
+Here, the app should not execute any code, and its ongoing execution should remain in exact stop mode.

-8. Explain App Id and Bundle ID from an iOS perspective?
+Q8.
+Explain App Id and Bundle ID from an iOS perspective.

-This specific identifier is used to sort group parameters together for the implementation of identical rows in the UITableView artifacts.
+This identifier sorts group parameters to implement identical rows in the UITableView artifacts.

-10. Explain a few advantages and disadvantages of iOS?
+Q10.
+Explain a few advantages and disadvantages of iOS.

-- Very smooth operating system and thus the quality is normally higher than Android.
+- Very smooth operating system, and thus, the quality usually is higher than Android.

-- The size of the apps are normally on a higher side than that of Android OS.
+- The size of the apps is generally on the higher side than that of Android OS.